 There, we met a girl named Priscilla and her friend, Mr. Dolphin, who, just in case I needed to clarify, is in fact a dolphin.
 Priscilla mistook us for Shinra troops.
 Geeze, what confused you?
 The heavy weapons or the man wearing a SOLDIER uniform?
 We only won her trust thanks to the timely arrival of a boss monster from the polluted waters.
 This was the Bottomswell, a sea serpent able to trap characters in a drowning bubble when attacked.
 The drowning bubble has to be attacked by your party members to break it, but is targeted in an entirely different way from Reno’s pyramid.
 This makes the bubble a good example of FFVII’s rocky, “developed as they went along”-approach.
-We’ve seen several games that seem have to be developed in a similar manner, starting incomplete and refining as the game’s story went along (FFLI and II especially), but those games were simply weird under the microscope.
+We’ve seen several games that seem have to be developed in a similar manner, starting incomplete and refining as the game’s story went along (FFLI and II especially), but those games were merely weird under the microscope.
 FFVII, meanwhile, presumably as a consequence of the brand new world of 3D gaming, is left with some really shoddy mechanical moments that are sometimes fixed later in the same game, or were simply changed outright at a later point, adding a level of confusing irregularity.
 Incidents like this are why the game still needs a thorough ironing to this day.